ngs-mstb/micgent/README.md

 ## How to run - Docker

-This assumes that you already have got some system operational on the host machine allowing you to run Docker containers.
+This assumes that you already have made some system operational on the host machine allowing you to run Docker containers.
 Our examples use Docker commands entered from a Linux terminal.
 You can easily adapt the commands to a different container execution system such as Redhat Podman and/or different host operating system (MacOS or Windows).
-Most of our testing of the NGS-MSTB container has been done on a Linux VM with 64GB RAM and 16 CPU cores and Mac PowerBook Pro with 32GB RAM and 6 CPU cores (12 cores with hyperthreading)
+Most of our testing of the NGS-MSTB container has been done on a Linux VM with 64GB RAM and 16 CPU cores and Mac PowerBook Pro with 32GB RAM and 6 CPU cores (12 cores with hyperthreading).
+On the Mac, we tested under minimum resources of 10GB RAM and 4 CPU cores made available to the Docker Desktop.

 ### The minimum hardware resources